-Term Definition Tax Filing Group The tax payer and everyone claimed by the taxpayer as a dependent.
-Child A person under the age of 19.
-Parent A natural or adoptive parent or stepparent.
-Pre-tax deductions Deductions from income that are taken before taxes are deducted from the income.
+Definition The tax payer and everyone claimed by the taxpayer as a dependent.
+A person under the age of 19.
+A natural or adoptive parent or stepparent.
+Deductions from income that are taken before taxes are deducted from the income.
 Common pre-tax deductions include deductions for health insurance premiums, contributions to 401(k) retirement plans, and life insurance premiums.
-Tax Dependent A person claimed as a dependent on someone else's tax return.
-This includes a person who chooses to or must file a tax return of their own.
-Taxpayer A person who: • Expects to file a tax return for the current year, and Will not be claimed as a tax depender by someone else.
+A person claimed as a dependent on someone else's tax return.
+This includes person who chooses to or must file a tax return of their own.
+A person who:Expects to file a tax return for the current year, and Will not be claimed as a tax dependent by someone else.
 NOTE Spouses who file a joint return and are not claimed as tax dependents by someone else are both considered tax payers.